It is currently considered one of humanity’s most common and dangerous diseases.

-Pathological inheritance plays an important role in the development of the disease.
+Pathological inheritance plays a vital role in the development of the disease.

 At present, the human population, for objective reasons, cannot get rid of streptococcus.

-Therefore, to date, there is no panacea for rheumatism, that is, it is part of a group of incurable chronic diseases.
+Therefore, there is no panacea for rheumatism; that is, it is part of a group of incurable chronic diseases.

 Causes and risk factors for the development of rheumatism